CVE-2025-59703

 Executive summary

-A critical physical security vulnerability in Entrust nShield HSM appliances allows a proximate attacker to bypass tamper-evident protections and access internal hardware.
+A physical security vulnerability in Entrust nShield HSM appliances allows attackers with physical access to bypass tamper-evident controls and potentially compromise sensitive cryptographic material.

 Vulnerability